Unity-Technologies/com.unity.probuilder/Documentation~/bezier.md

 ![Click the **Edit Bezier Shape** button on the Bezier Shape component to activate the editing mode.](images/Experimental_BezierInspector-edit.png)

 To enter the Bezier Shape editing mode, click the **Edit Bezier Shape** button.
-To exit out of the Bezier Shape editing mode, click the button (**Editing Bezier Shape**) again.
+To exit the Bezier Shape editing mode, select the button (**Editing Bezier Shape**) again.

 In Bezier Shape editing mode, you can modify the shape.
 To do this, perform the following tasks in the Scene view: